 Do I need to have a license for every Verkada device?

-Are there different license tiers or editions?
+Are there different license tiers?

 How does support relate to licensing?

 Verkada’s enterprise-class support handles any questions or concerns related to managing your purchased Command licenses.
-Questions regarding purchasing Command licenses should be directed to your sales rep or authorized Verkada Partner or reseller.
+Questions regarding purchasing Command licenses should be directed to your sales rep or authorized Verkada partner or reseller.